Enabling Adaptive Management on the Mississippi River

 The Mississippi River Delta is influenced by persistent geomorphic forces and extreme events, such as winds, tides, currents, and hurricanes, influence the deposition and erosion of materials along the shoreline.
 This area lies at the interface between the Gulf and Mississippi River which is additionally influenced by the input of freshwater, sediments, and nutrients.
 Human activities, such as levees, flood control structures, and navigation channels have altered the area and changed the natural patterns of deposition and erosion, as well as salinity levels.
 These processes are interacting in a way that has led to significant land losses in recent years, which are projected to be even more significant in the face of sea level rise and an increasing severity of storm surges.
 The Mississippi River Delta is also a highly valued ecosystem which supports a variety of fish and wildlife species.
 These ecosystem components are broadly valued since they support a commercial seafood industry and recreational fisheries, which are significant contributors to the local economy.

-The Mid-Barataria Sediment Diversion is one project that is currently being contemplated to facilitate the passage of freshwater, sediment, and nutrients from the lower Mississippi River into wetlands in the Mid-Barataria Basin that will help build and sustain coastal wetlands in the Delta.
+Sediment Diversions are restoration projects that are currently being contemplated and implemented to facilitate the passage of freshwater, sediment, and nutrients from the lower Mississippi River into coastal basins that will help build and sustain wetlands in the Delta.
 There are significant uncertainties, however, that affect the ability to assess the project’s impacts and understand how best to operate it.
 These unknowns include:

 - seasonal and annual variation in the availability of flow and sediment from the Mississippi River;